ChainGit/160918_FootSteps/README.md

 # 160918_LearnJava
-The footsteps of learning Java.<br>
+The footsteps of learning Java and etc.<br>
 You can read the wiki for more information.